 Regulators worldwide are increasing their demands that manufacturers and retailers know and understand all aspects of their supply chains as they relate to Environmental, Social, and Governance (“ESG”) goals.
 Keeping the findings, communications, information, and reports generated in connection with supply chain ESG investigations is imperative to ensure full and candid fact-finding and to manage … Continue Reading

 In one of the first dawn raids of the New Year, the German competition authority have raided the premises of several cable manufacturers.
-The investigation arose in response to alleged coordination of metal surcharge calculations.
-Metal and other raw material surcharges are used in many industries, in addition to the negotiated price, to allow for short-term … Continue Reading
+The investigation arose in response to alleged coordination of metal surcharge calculations.… Continue Reading

 The palm oil industry has sometimes been associated with human rights abuses and adverse environmental impacts, including deforestation, soil pollution and erosion, water contamination, and threatening endangered species.
 However, meaningful efforts are being made to change that.
 On February 16, 2018, Unilever shared information about its suppliers and mills in order to provide greater transparency … Continue Reading